wp-plugins/editorial-calendar/readme.txt

 We are now properly saving new posts in the drafts drawer in WordPress 3.5.

-Added new unit tests to cover creating a new post in the drafts drawer.
+Added unit tests to cover creating a new post in the drafts drawer.

+Added a few performance improvements to the calendar like making sure we only load our code in the admin console.

 = 2.5 =